sensu/sensu-docs-legacy/source/docs/0.12/checks.md

 ### Disabling check handling

 Handling can be disabled for specific checks, so that handlers are not triggered.
-You can configure this be setting `"handle": false` on the check definition.
+You can configure this by setting `"handle": false` on the check definition.

 #### Example